Rourugin/Fomi-AI-assistant/README.md

 ## 🎯 Project philosophy

-AI Assistant is a **fully local** alternative to cloud-based assistants.
+Fomi Assistant is a **fully local** alternative to cloud-based assistants.
 Your data stays on your device, and running on low-end hardware is our priority.

 **Key principles:**
 - 🔒 **Privacy** — no cloud APIs, everything is local.